Shuttle/shuttle-esb/_posts/2014-07-30-codeplex-MoonSpring-Discussions.md

 Hi,

-I've already done a demo: in a WPF project using the Shuttle ESB,it can run normally.
+I've already done a demo: in a WPF project using the Shuttle.Esb,it can run normally.

 Now when I add the WCF and Arcgis' configration into "App.config",it will send me some wrong messages,just like what I said above.